 - Low interest loans up to a maximum of $100,000

 - Grant funds up to $30,000 per water system

 - Grant and loan awards must be spent within 2 years to avoid forfeiture

 To be considered for DWSPF funding, water systems must submit a completed Letter of Interest (LOI) specific to source protection:

 DWSPF Project Priority List (PPL)

 The source protection project priority list reflects the final relative ranking of projects and activities reviewed for funding by Drinking Water Services and the DEQ Drinking Water Protection Program.
 Eligible projects remain on the funding list for two years.
 If after two years the project remains unfunded, it is removed from the list unless the water system submits an updated LOI.
-Seven of the twelve projects listed on the 2017 PPL will be contacted by the Business Oregon about completing a grant application to receive grant monies.
+Business Oregon manages funded DWSP projects.
+Recomended projects on the PPL will be contacted by Business Oregon prior to receiving grant and loan funds.

 If your system has an urgent SWP matter that may need immediate attention, contact Tom Pattee, Groundwater Coordinator/SWP, at